-The fossil fish is one of the bony ray-finned fishes of the Eocene period of Morocco, at least that it where this fossil was unearthed.
-Morocco situated in North Africa was once part of Gondwana and later Pangea, before this broke up and formed west, east Gondwana and Laurasia.
-These type of fishes have been discovered as fossils in Africa and south America, as well as here in the United Kingdom which reinforces the theory of the shifting of continents, plate tectonics.
+The fossil fish is one of the bony ray-finned fishes of the Eocene period of Morocco, at least that is where this particular fossil was discovered.
+Morocco, situated in modern-day North Africa was once part of Gondwana and later Pangea before they broke up and formed the west, east Gondwana and Laurasia and fossils of the period may be discovered in North Africa and South America.
+It is also not unusual to locate remains of the bony ray-finned fish right here in the United Kingdom, reinforcing the theory of shifting continents and the tectonic plates.

 The whole now set by the fossil store onto a bronzed plinth, this in the form of bronze clasps which hold the skull in place, the fossil easily removed for study and shipping.
 This type of mount allows the original fossil to be exhibited safely and set in a most advantageous way.